QuentinAndre/Guadagni-Little-1983-Python/README.rst

 2. **Mixed Logit Estimation.py**: A script to recover the parameters used to generate the data.
 As in the original paper, the  the utility of the first option is constrained to be 1 to allow identification of the (K-1) brand intercepts and of the J utility components for the attributes (which are common to all brands).

+3. **Recreation and Estimation.ipynb**: An IPython notebook combining the two aforementioned files, and describing in details the different steps of the data creation and data estimation process

+4. **Recreation and Estimation.ipynb**: An HTML export of the aforementioned notebook.
 Installation
 ============